mprinc/vuex/docs/guide/modules.md

 #### Caveat for Plugin Developers

-You may care about unpredictable namespacing for your modules when you create a [plugin](plugins.md) that provides the modules and let users add them to a Vuex store.
-Your modules will be also namespaced if the plugin users add your modules under a namespaced module.
+You may care about <span class='definition'>unpredictable namespacing</span> for your modules when you create a [plugin](plugins.md) that provides the modules and let users add them to a Vuex store. <span class='important'>Your modules will be also namespaced if the plugin users add your modules under a namespaced module</span>.
 To adapt this situation, you may need to receive a namespace value via your plugin option:

 ``` js
 // get namespace value via plugin option